-Two courses in one foreign language, or placement above the intermediate level.
+Two courses in one foreign language, or placement above the intermediate level is required.
 Additional foreign language courses may be required by the major or recommended for students interested in pursuing graduate or professional studies.

-Placement above Math 100: Intermediate Algebra, or one of the appropriate quantitative skills courses (MAT 100 or PSY 115).
+Students must place above Math 100: Intermediate Algebra, or take one of the appropriate quantitative skills courses (MAT 100 or PSY 115).
 Additional quantitative skills courses may be required by the major or recommended for students interested in pursuing graduate and professional studies.

 It is vital for well-educated persons to be comfortable with mathematics as a tool for describing and analyzing their environment.
 Wilson students are expected to demonstrate an ability to solve basic mathematical problems.
 Students learn to interpret and present numerical data in research settings or in everyday situations in which critical evaluation is required.

-Physical Education 124: Fitness for Life*, and one activity course.
+Physical Education 124: Fitness for Life*, and one activity course is required.